Teddy-Dragon/startup/notes.md

 - In the following code, what is the difference between the #title and .grid selector?
   - One is referencing an ID and the other is referencing a class

 -In the following code, what is the difference between padding and margin?
+What does the following padding CSS do?
   - padding is the distance between the item and its border and margin is the distance between other elements
   - ![image of padding](https://static-kb.siteground.com/wp-content/uploads/sites/2/2023/10/what-is-padding.jpg)
   - ![image of margin](https://static-kb.siteground.com/wp-content/uploads/sites/2/2023/10/what-is-margin.jpg)